soha-18/RagaVeda---Hindustani-Classical-Raga-Identification/README.md

 - Yaman

 ## Model Description
-This project comprises model structure based on Mel spectogram characteristics.We extract the spectrogram characterictics for each audio signals and create a dataset.
+This project comprises model structure based on Mel spectogram characteristics.We extract the spectrogram characterictics for each audio signals and create a dataset and then create a csv file.
-We then preprocess our dataset with MFCC coefficients and split into training and validation dataset to train our 2D CNN model.
+We then preprocess our dataset using the CSV file with MFCC coefficients and split into training and validation dataset to train our 2D CNN model.
 This project further extends to a third structure with the addition of some audio augmented features with the existing MFCC coefficient to compare the performance of our CNN model with the MFCC model.

 ## Project Workflow